 The main objectives of the Quality Assurance/ Quality Control (QA/QC) program were to ensure the reliability of MDP data and to ensure performance equivalency of participating laboratories.
 Direction for the MDP QA program was provided through written SOPs based on FDA's 2001 Bacterial Analytical Methods (BAM), AOAC[®] methods, the FSIS Microbiological Laboratory Guide, and the Environmental Protection Agency's Good Laboratory Practices.
-MDP analytical methods are published at http://www.ams.usda.gov/ science/MPO/SOPs.htm.
+MDP analytical methods are published at www.ams.usda.gov/mdp.
 SOPs provide uniform administrative, sampling, and laboratory procedures.
+MDP laboratories participated in the proficiency testing of generic E. coli in produce samples, administered by MDP.
+Several MDP laboratories also participated in E. coli O157:H7 and Shigella proficiency testing for foods, including produce, administered by the Food Emergency Response Network (FERN).

 Positive and negative controls and a sterile media blank were required for each sample set.
 MDP laboratories use positive control strains of E. coli O157:H7 and Salmonella typhimurium that carry a gene coding for Green Fluorescent Protein (GFP).
 Expression of the GFP, detected by exposing the cultures to ultraviolet light, indicates the presence of the control cultures without the need for performing lengthy biochemical tests.
-All controls and blanks were taken along with the sample cultures from the preenrichment step to isolation and identification of target isolates using cultural, immunological and serological methods.
-MDP laboratories also used automated instrumentation for confirmation of isolates based on biochemical reactions.
+All controls and blanks were taken along with the sample cultures from the preenrichment step to isolation and identification